Devinance/MimicTalk/docs/prepare_env/install_guide.md

 mim install mmcv==2.1.0 # use mim to speed up installation for mmcv
 ## build pytorch3d from Github's source code.
 ## It may take a long time (maybe tens of minutes), Proxy is recommended if encountering the time-out problem
-# Before install pytorch3d, you need to install CUDA-12.1 (https://developer.nvidia.com/cuda-toolkit-archive) and make sure /usr/local/cuda points to the `cuda-12.1` directory
 pip install "git+https://github.com/facebookresearch/pytorch3d.git@stable"
 ## if building fails or takes too long
 conda install pytorch3d::pytorch3d